A complete solution with 9 modules

 Thanks to its design, CoCPit's modules can be deployed independently of each other :

 - BCR : Belgian Extended Credit Risk Information System (Becris - AnaCredit).
-This module allows financial institutions and leasing companies to respect the Becris - AnaCredit regulation in the Belgian context, consisting in reporting professional and, in a later stage, private loans and leasing contracts to the National Bank of Belgium (NBB) which, on its turn, reports to the European Central Bank.
+This module allows financial institutions and leasing companies to respect the Becris - AnaCredit regulation in the Belgian context, consisting in reporting professional and, in a later stage, private loans and financial leasing contracts to the National Bank of Belgium (NBB) which, on its turn, reports to the European Central Bank.

 - CICR (CKP-CCP) : Central Individual Credit Register of the NBB.
 In order to tackle excessive indebtedness, recommendations and rules must be followed and respected by financial institutions.
 One of the mandatory actions that a financial institution must undertake is to send information regarding its loans to the Central Credit Registers (Individuals and Corporates) of the NBB.
 Furthermore depending on the type of loan, consultation of the Central Credit Register is mandatory before any new loan can be granted.